-Nine young people filed a lawsuit against the German Climate Law and for their right to a humane future.
+Nine young people filed a lawsuit against the German Federal Climate Protection Act and for their right to a humane future.

 1. What is the constitutional complaint about?close

 A group of nine young people between the ages of 15 and 32 want to have German climate policies reviewed by the Federal Constitutional Court.
-They argue that the Climate Law in force since 18 December 2019 is too weak to contain the climate crisis and protect their right to a humane future.
+They argue that the Federal Climate Protection Act in force since 18 December 2019 is too weak to contain the climate crisis and protect their right to a humane future.

 The plaintiffs' lives extend into the second half of the 21st century, in which the effects of global warming will reach a much higher intensity than is already the case today.
 They experience the effects of climate change already today: Extreme weather phenomena are increasing, affecting the plaintiffs' fundamental rights such as the right to physical integrity and health, property, employment and freedom of development.
 The Federal Government is not fulfilling its protective mandate enshrined in the Basic Law.

-They therefore call on the Federal Constitutional Court to declare that the Climate Law does not conform to the Constitution and that the legislature is obliged to implement laws with a conclusive reduction path towards greenhouse gas neutrality within a certain period of time (which the court may set).
+They therefore call on the Federal Constitutional Court to declare that the Climate Protection Act does not conform to the Constitution and that the legislature is obliged to implement laws with a conclusive reduction path towards greenhouse gas neutrality within a certain period of time (which the court may set).

 2. Who are the plaintiffs and how are they affected by the climate crisis?close